- 1 Introduction

 According to Andy Warhol, when you see a gruesome picture over and over again, it really doesn’t have any effect.
 He started painting death images because his head was preoccupied with tragic news from radios, newspapers, and television.

 I guess it was the big plane crash picture, the front page of the newspaper: 129 dies.
-I was also painting the Marilyns1.
+I was also painting the Marilyns6.
 I realized that everything I was doing must have been Death.
-It was Christmas or Labor Day – a holiday- and every time you turned on the radio they said something like ‘4 million are going to die.’
+It was Christmas or Labor Day – a holiday- and every time you turned on the radio, they said something like ‘4 million are going to die.’
 That started it.
 But when you see a gruesome picture over and over again, it really doesn’t have any effect.

 Video: Warhol’s Factory studio manager about Death & Disaster

 Each image in the series is supposed to be understood and appreciated differently because they possess each separate uniqueness and freedom.
 The difference in each painting is gleaned by a unique act of distinction.
-Death and Disaster paintings draw on the intellect of the viewers to be understood
+Death and Disaster paintings draw on the viewers’ intellect to be understood

 Works from Death and Disaster

 This article will walk you through some of the pieces of work in this series and how it denotes its diversity in society.

 Created in 1962, 129 Die in Jet! is the first artwork in the series.
 It is made with acrylic and pencil on canvas.
 The artist created the piece in the aftermath of the Air France Flight 007 crash7 in which 129 died on the spot and one more succumbed to injuries later (making it 130 fatalities) and only 2 survived.

 The image painted was taken from the cover of New York Mirror on June 4, 1962, just a day following the accident while taking off from Paris airport to Atlanta, Georgia.
 At the time, it was the worst air disaster and for Warhol, it was the first time to incorporate the theme of death in his work.